-Following the expiry of the 2014 Placing Programme, the Investment Adviser continues to see significant opportunities in the infrastructure debt market.
-To take advantage of these opportunities, and in light of the ongoing demand for the Company's equity (which has performed strongly and has traded at a premium to its Net Asset Value since the IPO) the Company announced on 12 January 2015 that it will institute a new placing programme of Ordinary Shares.
+To take advantage of such investment opportunities as they arise, and in light of the ongoing demand for the Company's equity, the Company announced on 23 March 2016 that it will institute a new placing programme of Ordinary Shares, subject to the necessary Shareholder approval.

-The Company is targeting potential issues of up to 150 million New Ordinary Shares (in aggregate) under the Placing Programme.
+The Company is targeting potential issues of up to 175 million New Ordinary Shares (in aggregate) under the Placing Programme.
+In accordance with authority granted by Shareholders at an extraordinary general meeting of the Company held on 14 April 2016 for the issue of up to 175 million New Ordinary Shares, such New Ordinary Shares will be issued on a non-pre-emptive basis.
 The Company will invest the net proceeds of the Placing Programme in accordance with its investment objectives and policy.
-Details of the Company's investment objectives and policy are set out in paragraph 6 below.
+Details of the Company's investment objectives and policy are set out in paragraph 3 below.